vesoft-inc/nebula-docs/docs-2.0/graph-computing/nebula-analytics.md

 !!! enterpriseonly

-    Only available for the Nebula Graph Enterprise Edition.
+    To apply for the Nebula Analytics installation package, send mail at `inquiry@vesoft.com`.

 ## Scenarios